top of page

 Fostering a Lifelong Love of Music at Franklin and Washington Elementary Schools

-“I first started playing music in my own elementary school band in fourth grade,” René shared.
+“I first started playing music in my own elementary school band in fourth grade,” Canto-Adams shared.
 “My desire to play in the middle school jazz band was the only thing that could get me out of bed and to school early!”
 That early love of music grew into a full-blown calling.
-After studying music performance and education at Santa Rosa Junior College, Sonoma State, and San Jose State.
-René earned both a bachelor’s and master’s degree in music, and hasn’t looked back since.
+After studying music performance and education at Santa Rosa Junior College, Sonoma State, and San Jose State, he earned both a bachelor’s and master’s degree in music, and hasn’t looked back since.

-What does René hope his students take away from their time in music class?
+What does Canto-Adams hope his students take away from their time in music class?
 “More than anything, I want them to develop a lifelong love of music making.
-We use music as the medium to teach patience, collaboration, time management, leadership—the kinds of skills that help students become thoughtful, capable, kind people and remain with our students for the rest of their lives.”
+We use music as the medium to teach patience, collaboration, time management, leadership—the kinds of skills that remain with our students for the rest of their lives and help them become thoughtful, capable, kind people.”

-Thanks to your support, teachers like René are helping Burlingame kids discover their voices, through music and beyond.
+Thanks to your support, teachers like Canto-Adams help Burlingame kids discover their voices and passions, through music and beyond.

-In order to maintain the current level of support for music education in our schools, BCE will need to raise close to $970,000 next year ($70,000 more!) to keep up with rising costs.
+In order to maintain the current level of support for music education in our schools, BCE will need to raise more than $970,000 next year to keep up with rising costs.
 BCE relies on generous support from parents, businesses and community members to meet its grant goals.
 Donations to BCE provide our schools with funding for enhancing the educational experience for every child in Burlingame.
 If you haven’t given yet this year, our suggested donation amount is $2,000 per student, but every dollar makes a difference.
 Consider joining our Scholars Circle by making a donation of $4,000 or more.

 bottom of page